yungifez/skuul/README.md

 * Add classes to class groups
 * Add sections to classes
 * Add students to sections (You must have created a class and a section before you can add students)
+* Add teachers to school
+* Add subjects to school

+## Features
+### Super Admin
+By default super admin can manage all activities in each school, some admin exclusive features are
+* Ability to create, edit and delete schools
+* Ability to manage school settings

+### Admin
+* Ability to create, edit, view and delete class groups in assigned school
+* Ability to create, edit, view and delete classes
+* Ability to create, edit, view and delete sections
+* Ability to create, edit, view and delete classes
+* Ability to create, edit, view and delete subjects
+* Ability to create, edit, view and delete academic years
+* Ability to set Academic years
+* Ability to admit students, view student profiles, edit student profile, print student profile,

+This project was highly inspired by 4jean/lavSMS